-In the spirit of keeping it simple, one-strobe setups are many portrait photographer’s default when it comes to studio lighting.
-The best thing about these arrangements is how much they can teach us about the behaviour of light; because there is only one source, every little change is a reflection of that light alone, and it is truly amazing to see the way slight alterations in position, distance, and size can have such profound effects on your image as a whole.
+In the spirit of keeping it simple, one-strobe setups are many portrait photographers’ default when it comes to studio lighting.
+The best thing about these arrangements is how much they can teach us about the behavior of light; because there is only one source, every little change is a reflection of that light alone.
+It’s truly amazing to see the way slight alterations in position, distance, and size can have such profound effects on your image as a whole.
 In this video, veteran photographer Joe McNally discusses the nuances of single light source photography:

 McNally is talking specifically about his experience with the 74-inch Elinchrom Octa box, which is indeed a gorgeous piece of equipment.
 But if you don’t have an extra $1200 lying around, never fear; you can still take wonderful photographs that play with light all the same.
 You just need to be a little more creative.

-No matter what kind of light you’re using – whether it’s an Elinchrom Octa, a regular soft box, or a straight, hard bulb – different parts of the beam (the edges vs. the centre) will always have different qualities.
+No matter what kind of light you’re using, whether it’s an Elinchrom Octa, a regular soft box, or a straight, hard bulb, different parts of the beam (the edges vs. the center) will always have different qualities.
 Whatever light you shoot with, try moving your subject around within it, as McNally suggests.
 Notice the different ways the light wraps around your subject and fills in (or fails to fill in) the shadows, and examine the effect that has on the portrait’s overall mood.
 After all, getting acquainted with the way light moves, and how it paints the images that we create, is key (if not the key) to improving our skill in photography.